neeldhara/pythonslides/readme.md

 My original set of slides for the class were written directly in HTML using Remark.
 For the current version, I am using the xaringan package mostly because of the easy live preview functionality (although there are other ways of getting live preview to work) and my hope that I will eventually take advantage of having xaringan execute the Python blocks in the slides will come in handy --- which I think is the [main distinction](https://slides.yihui.name/xaringan/#15).
 Considering there is almost no extra work compared to using Remark directly, I decided to make the switch even though all the output examples in the slides at the time of this writing are/were generated manually.

+#Usage

-Do feel free to use these slides directly if you find them useful - you can simply access them via the links on the homepage (remember to use the `F` key to run them in fullscreen mode).
-You could also fork the [GitHub project](https://github.com/neeldhara/pythonslides) or download the files and use them as a baseline for your own customized decks.
+Do feel free to use these slides directly if you find them useful - you can simply access them via the links on the website [here](http://pythonslides.review) or [here](http://pythonslides.netlify.com) (remember to use the `F` key to run them in fullscreen mode).
+You could also fork this project or download the files and use them as a baseline for your own customized decks.
 I would also look forward to any contributions in terms of corrections or additional content.